watkins-matt/home-assistant-google-keep-sync/README.md

 4. The script will generate two tokens, a "master token" and an "access token".
 Copy the entire master token, including the "aas_et/" at the beginning.

-5. Use this token in the integration's configuration process by entering it into the token field (make sure you leave the password field blank).
+5. Use this token in the integration's configuration process by entering it into the token field.

+### Option 2: OAuth Token

+If you're experiencing issues with the master token approach, you can use an OAuth token instead:

+1. Follow the instructions at [gpsoauth-java documentation](https://github.com/rukins/gpsoauth-java/blob/master/README.md#receiving-an-authentication-token) to obtain an OAuth token.

+2. Enter the resulting token during the configuration process.

 ## Usage